American financier Epstein lured underage girls for sex acts: U.S. prosecutors

 Epstein paid girls to recruit new girls, to ensure a “steady supply of new victims to exploit” prosecutors said.

+Three unnamed employees, one in Manhattan and two in Palm Beach, aided Epstein by arranging some of his sexual encounters, the indictment said.
 Several of Epstein’s accusers had challenged his Florida deal in court, saying they were denied a chance to express their views, violating the federal Crime Victims’ Rights Act.

 In February of this year, a U.S. district judge in Florida agreed, saying the deal was illegal.